5T33Z0/OC-Little-Translated/03_USB_Fixes/ACPI_Mapping_USB_Ports/README.md

 ![USR](https://user-images.githubusercontent.com/76865553/137521318-60b2a97f-8e7a-4489-80cb-fa040631a947.png)

-Once all `_UPC` methods are deleted from the rest of the ports, there should be no more compilation errors:
+Once all `_UPC` methods are deleted from the rest of the ports, there should be no more compiler errors:

 ![No_errors](https://user-images.githubusercontent.com/76865553/137521582-8b901345-ade2-47eb-9388-321b7cc46df1.png)